hammadbinsajjad/Open-In-Warp-Terminal/README.md

 ## Introduction

-A service menu for the dolphin file manager that opens the current folder inside Warp terminal.
+A service menu for the dolphin file manager that opens the current folder inside the Warp terminal.

-Similar to how dolphin has support for opening folders in Konsole, this service menu adds the option to right click and open any folder in Warp terminal.
+Similar to how Dolphin supports opening folders in Konsole, this service menu adds the option to right-click and open any folder in the Warp terminal.

 ## Requirements

 Warp terminal must be installed for this service menu to work.
 For more info on Warp terminal installation, please refer to [warp.dev](https://www.warp.dev/)

 ## Installation
-There are 2 methods of installation
+There are 2 methods of installation.

 ### 1. Using built-in downloader (KDE Store)

 1. Open Dolphin
-2. From the settings, hover over Configure, then select Configure Dolphin
+2. From the settings, hover over Configure, then select Configure Dolphin.
-3. Select Context menu from the left side and click on `Download New Services`
+3. Select Context menu from the left side and click on `Download New Services`.
-4. Search and install this service.
+4. Search for and install this service.
 5. In the Context menu, enable the `Open in Warp Terminal` service.